-PURPOSE To determine if a larger cup-disc ratio is associated with poor cognitive function in postmenopausal women without glaucoma or ocular hypertension.
+PURPOSE To determine if a larger cup-to-disc ratio is associated with poor cognitive function in postmenopausal women without glaucoma or ocular hypertension.

-METHODS We used data from the Women’s Health Initiative (WHI), originally designed to test effects of hormone therapy (HT) on various health outcomes.
-Large cup-disc ratio was defined as greater than 0.6 in either eye based on stereoscopic optic nerve photographs.
+METHODS We used data from the Women’s Health Initiative (WHI) hormone trial, originally designed to test effects of hormone therapy (HT) on various health outcomes.
+Large cup-to-disc ratio was defined as greater than 0.6 in either eye based on stereoscopic optic nerve photographs.
 Global cognitive function was assessed annually by Modified Mini-Mental State Examination (3MSE) in the WHI Memory Study.
-Exclusions were no information on optic nerve grading; no 3MSE scores at the time of the eye examination, ocular hypertension (IOP >23 mm Hg, Goldmann applanation tonometry), or glaucoma medication use.
-A generalized linear model for log-transformed 3MSE scores was used for determining the association between large cup-disc ratio and 3MSE scores, adjusting for age, race, diabetes, body mass index, cardiovascular disease, smoking, HT randomization, education, and diabetic retinopathy.
+Exclusions were no information on optic nerve grading; no 3MSE scores at the time of the eye examination, ocular hypertension (intraocular pressure >23 mm Hg, Goldmann applanation tonometry), or glaucoma medication use.
+A generalized linear model for log-transformed 3MSE scores was used for determining the association between large cup-to-disc ratio and 3MSE scores, adjusting for age, race, diabetes, body mass index, cardiovascular disease, smoking, HT randomization, education, and diabetic retinopathy.

-RESULTS Analyses included 1636 women (mean age ± SD, 69.57 ± 3.64 years; 90.39% white).
-Of those, 122 women had large cup-disc ratio.
-The mean 3MSE scores in women with versus without large cup-disc ratio were 95.4 ± 6 vs 96.6 ± 5.
-In the adjusted model, women with large cup-disc ratio had statistically significant lower 3MSE scores, compared with those without large cup-disc ratio, yielding the predicted mean difference in 3MSE scores of 0.75 with a standard error of 0.05 units (P = 0.04).
+RESULTS Analyses included 1636 women (mean age ± standard deviation, 69.57 ± 3.64 years; 90.39% white).
+Of those, 122 women had large cup-to-disc ratio.
+The mean 3MSE scores in women with vs without large cup-to-disc ratio were 95.4 ± 6 vs 96.6 ± 5.
+In the adjusted model, women with large cup-to-disc ratio had statistically significantly lower 3MSE scores, compared with those without large cup-to-disc ratio, yielding the predicted mean difference in 3MSE scores of 0.75 with a standard error of 0.05 units (P = .04).